riceracer/notes/machine-learning/glossary.md

 Google project to use ML to explore neural network architecture using reinforcement learning.
 * https://research.googleblog.com/2017/05/using-machine-learning-to-explore.html

+### Bag of Words

+Feature extraction method for text: takes an input document and outputs an unordered collection of word frequencies.

+* Looses context of work positioning, though you can add context with n-grams.
+* Typically will remove stopwords (high-frequency words with little contextual meaning in isolation: "a", "the", ...).
+* Creates a high-dimensional sparse output for a given document.
+Simple model is a one-hot encoding or vector frequency.

 ### CIFAR-10

 60k 32x32 color images of 10 classes,6000 images per class.